Conjugacy stability of parabolic subgroups of Artin-Tits groups of spherical type: Proof of

+Therefore, to prove the first part of \autoref{mainT}, one has to prove that $A_X$ is not conjugacy stable in~$A_S$ whenever $(A_X,A_S)$ satisfies one of the conditions (a) to (e). \autoref{counterexamples} will be the main tool to provide counterexamples.
+In each case (a) to (e), we shall exhibit two elements of $A_X$ which are conjugate in~$A_S$ but not in $A_X$.

-Lemma \ref{counterexamples} now allows to provide our counterexamples.
-Throughout are considered pairs $(\Gamma_X,\Gamma_S)$ of Coxeter graphs of given explicit type, where $\Gamma_X$ is an induced subgraph of $\Gamma_S$.
-Vertices of $\Gamma_S$ are numbered according to Figure \ref{F:Coxeter}.
-For each $i=1,\ldots, \#S$, we write~$\sigma_i$ for the generator~$\sigma_{s_i}$ of the Artin-Tits group~$A_S$.
-We fix a numbering of the elements of $X$, according to Figure \ref{F:Coxeter}, and we denote $x_1,\ldots, x_{\#X}$ the elements of~$X$ following this ordering.
-There might be different ways to embed~$\Gamma_X$ as an induced subgraph of~$\Gamma_S$; following our notation, this is to say that a given~$x_i$ may be equal to distinct $s_j$'s, depending on the chosen embedding of $\Gamma_X$ in~$\Gamma_S$.
-Finally, let us denote $\chi_i=\sigma_{x_i}\in A_{X}$.
-In each case, we shall exhibit two elements of $A_X$ which are conjugate in~$A_S$ but not in $A_X$.
+Let $\Gamma_X$ be the defining Coxeter graph of $A_X$ and number the elements of $X$ $x_1,\ldots, x_{\#X}$, according to \autoref{F:Coxeter}.
+Notice that there might be different ways to embed~$\Gamma_X$ as an induced subgraph of~$\Gamma_S$; following our notation, this is to say that a given~$x_i$ may be equal to distinct~$s_j$'s, depending on the chosen embedding of $\Gamma_X$ in~$\Gamma_S$.